CodingOnBush/SwiftUI-Book-App/README.md

 # Projet4AApp
 ## Introduction
 Welcome to my Projet4A.
-It's a SwiftUI App ( 2nd iOS app of my life ) that allow you to store your books.
+It's a SwiftUI App ( 2nd iOS app of my life ) that allows you to store your books.
 I used the google books api to research books.
 I used the famous [KingFisher](https://github.com/onevcat/Kingfisher) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) libraries.

 ## Instructions followed
   * Git flow